Mazotis/ffmpeg-on-clear-linux/README.md

 ## Firefox settings

 Below are the minimum settings applied via ```about:config``` to enable hardware acceleration.
 The ```media.rdd-ffmpeg.enable``` flag must be enabled for h264ify to work along with VP9.
-Basically, this allows you to choose to play videos via the h264ify extension or the VP9 format by disabling h264ify and enjoy beyond 1080P playback.
+Basically, this allows you to choose to play videos via the h264ify extension or VP9 media by disabling h264ify and enjoy beyond 1080P playback.

 ```text
 gfx.canvas.azure.accelerated                   true